K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 4. Organization details can be checked by clicking Organization Name from the list.
 Organizations included in all isolation management can be checked in the  ① "Isolation Segments Name" list.
 ![isolationSegments04]

-5. Click ①"Delete" button to delete isolation management.
+5. Click the ①"Delete" button to delete isolation management.
 ![isolationSegments05]

 ## <a name="5"/>5.
-Service Mangament
+Service Management

 This is a menu for performing service management on the PaaS-TA portal.<br>